SPA2021 : Introduction to Catalan

 In consonance with the overall aims of the degrees offered in the SML, this module aims to build on skills acquired at Stage 1 (languages learning skills and skills of cultural study) and provide students with an introduction to modern Catalan which will take them up to Lower Intermediate (post-GCSE equivalent) level.

 This is an introduction to the Catalan language.
-It aims to give you a basic knowledge of Catalan grammar and vocabulary using written and spoken sources.
+It aims to give you a basic knowledge of Catalan grammar and vocabulary using written and spoken sources (this includes students’ ability to use and understand authentic material and produce their own written and spoken output).
 You will also learn to communicate orally in Catalan and understand varieties of the spoken language.
 You will also learn to identify the problems that beset a ‘minority’ language and its cultures and set these in the context of your knowledge of modern Spain and France.

 Outline Of Syllabus